Wribbe/litbop/README.md

 @
 ```

-### Bootstrap specific functionality.
+### Ability to run shell-functions from snippet.

-Define an `exec` tag, this will be executed by the bootstrapping code.
-This
+Define an `exec` tag, this will be executed by the parser.
-functionality is not replicated in the generated file.
-Use it to create a
-symbolic link and set the generated script as executable.

 ```shell
 <<exec>>=